EvanKomp/aide/docs/component_specification.md

 ---

 ## 6. Round
-### `Round`
+### `BaseRound`
 Abstract parent round class.
 Used to define a step in the lab, eg. this might be generating a new library to test, or  it might be filtering an existing library.
 These need to be modular and stackable.
 We need functionality to check if the round is ready to go
-- `__init__(self, params: Dict)`: Initialize with parameters.
-No library yet.
+- `__init__(self, database: CampaignDatabase, params: Dict)`: Initialize with parameters.
 Status is None
-- `set_starting_library(self, library: Library)`: Set the library for this round.
-Save to database if present.
-- `get_library_for_exp(self) -> Library`: Return the library for this round from the database if it exists, or generate it and save it to the database.
+- `commit_to_db(self)`: Save the round to the database on the top of the stack.
+Sets the round number.

+- `_setup_library_generation(self) -> LibraryGeneration`: Do any setup for library creation step, eg. load or train a sequence generator.
+Return a LibraryGeneration instance.
+Should be done from instance attributes only.
+By default, return a AllUnlabeledGeneration which just returns all unlabeled variants in the database.
+- `_library_generator` The setup library generation instance.
+- `library_generation(self)`: Set the putative library for the round.
+Runs the library_generator which returns a Library.
+See `_setup_library_generation`.
+The library is saved to the database.
+If variants in the libary were not already in the database, their round_produced is set to the current round.
+- `_setup_library_selection(self) -> AcquisitionFunction`: Do any setup for library selection step, eg. load or train a selection model.
+Return an AcquisitionFunction instance.
+Should be done from instance attributes only.
+By default, return a AllSelection which just returns all variants in the putative library.
+- `library_selection(self) -> Library`: Get the library to be used in the experiment.
+See `_setup_library_selection`.
+Calls the AquisitionFunction on the putative library.
 - `set_labels(self, notes: str=None, exp_time: str=None)`: Check that labels have been added to the libarary and save, update status to 'complete'.
-- `save_to_db(self)`: Save the round to the database.
-Database must have been set by either to or from.
-- `to_db(self, db: CampaignDatabase, idx: int)`: Save the round to the database.
 - `from_db(cls, db: CampaignDatabase, idx: int) -> Round`: Load the round from the database.
-- `database`: CampaignDatabase object, None if not connected to a database.
+- `db`: CampaignDatabase object, None if not connected to a database.
-- `id`: Unique identifier for the round, None if not saved/from the database.
+- `round_idx`: Unique identifier for the round, None if not saved/from the database.
 - `status`: Status of the round, one of
     1. 'unknown': Not connected to database at all
-    2. 'not started': Connected to database, but it is a future round and we cannot generate the library yet
+    2. 'not ready': Connected to database, but it is a future round and we cannot generate the library yet
     3. 'ready': Connected to database, and we can generate the library
-    4. 'started': Library has been generated, but not finished
+    4. 'generated': Library has been generated
-    5. 'complete': We have labels saved back to the database.
+    5. 'selected': library has been selected for exp
+    6. 'labeled': library has been labeled and saved to database
+    7. 'complete': round complete, made immutable.
-- `_metadata`: Dictionary of metadata for the round, eg. notes, start time, end time, etc.
+- `notes` Notes about the round, eg. what was done, why, etc.
-- `_requires_library`: True if the round requires an input library to be generated.
-- `_training_data_strategy`: indicates which data to grab when using with a database, one of 'all' for all variants, 'labeled' for only labeled variants, 'latest' for only the latest round of variants.

-### `RoundLibraryGeneration(Round)`, `RoundFiltering(Round)`
-These are subclassed further for specific library generation methods, filtering methods, and screening methods from the literature.
+- `start_time` Time the round was started, None if not started.
+- `end_time` Time the round was ended, None if not ended.

 ---